tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 ![problem 3](problem-3.jpg)

-Here is the optimal plan (12 steps total).
-The two sets of actions are done in parallel.
+Here is the optimal plan (12 steps total), and presumably the two sets of actions could be done in parallel.

 ```
 Load(C1, P1, SFO)